commenthol/trackthetime/README.md

 This adds a line to the `ttt.log` file in `~/.config/ttt/`.
 Specify your <project> without using spaces. <description> may take as much spaces as you like.

-If you like to add a line in the past use (assume it's 17:00h):
+If you like to add a line in the past, use (assume it's 17:00h):

     ttt 11:00 meeting with smart people

+If you got interrupted at 10:30 by a phone call of 30 min

+    ttt 10:30 +30 phone Mr. Burns calling

 To track your breaks: